 For purposes of calculating response time deductions, a fraction of a minute is to be rounded up to the next minute.
-For example, a Priority 1 transport arriving one (1) minute and twenty (20) seconds after the two (2) minute grace period-would result in a deduction of \$20 (2 minutes [rounded] at \$10 per minute).
+For example, a Priority 1 transport arriving one (1) minute and twenty (20) seconds after the response time standard after the two (2) minute grace period would result in a deduction of \$20 (2 minutes [rounded] at \$10 per minute).